You can find an explanation of the safety system’s operation as well as watch a brief video of the safety system in

 When the safety system activates, it will sometimes damage one or more teeth on the blade.
 Some users discard and replace the blade, while others choose to have their blades inspected/repaired by a qualified specialist.

-SawStop products are available for purchase in the U.S., Canada, Australia, New Zealand, Brazil, Japan, China (PRC), Taiwan (ROC), South Korea and South Africa.
+SawStop products are available for purchase in the U.S., Canada, Australia, New Zealand, Brazil, Japan, China (PRC), Taiwan (ROC), South Korea, South Africa and Kuwait.
 SawStop saws should never be taken out of the country in which they are purchased as this could compromise the operation of the saw and will void all warranties.